Recognizing the Signs of Dyslexia

 Dyslexia is identifiable with 92 percent accuracy at age 5 1/2.
 However, an evaluation is necessary at any age if a child struggles with reading, spelling, and writing.

-Assessment to identify dyslexia can be made by people extensively trained in dyslexia evaluation methods.
+An assessment of dyslexia can be made by people extensively trained in dyslexia evaluation methods.

 A medical diagnosis of dyslexia is performed by a qualified psychologist, neuropsychologist, speech-language pathologist, or other literacy professional.